pretix/pretix/doc/api/resources/orders.rst

-└ url                                 string                     Download URL answers                               list of objects            Answers to user-defined questions ├ question                            integer                    Internal ID of the answered question ├ answer                              string                     Text representation of the answer ├ question_identifier                 string                     The question's ``identifier`` field ├ options                             list of integers           Internal IDs of selected option(s)s (only for choice types) └ option_identifiers                  list of strings            The ``identifier`` fields of the selected option(s)s
+└ url                                 string                     Download URL answers                               list of objects            Answers to user-defined questions ├ question                            integer                    Internal ID of the answered question ├ answer                              string                     Text representation of the answer (URL if answer is a file) ├ question_identifier                 string                     The question's ``identifier`` field ├ options                             list of integers           Internal IDs of selected option(s)s (only for choice types) └ option_identifiers                  list of strings            The ``identifier`` fields of the selected option(s)s